Higher interest rates pose major financial risk to Ireland, Donohoe warns

 The low interest rates of recent years, driven by European Central Bank policy, have delivered a massive boost to the public finances with the State being able to replace expensive borrowing with cheaper funding.

-However, there is now a fear of the reverse, with countries that have borrowed heavily during the pandemic being hit with higher rates in the neat future.
+However, there is now a fear of the reverse, with countries that have borrowed heavily during the pandemic being hit with higher rates in the near future.

 Mr Donohoe failed to rule out the possiblity that the Government’s projected budget deficit for this year may climb even higher than €30 billion, the current worst-case scenario.